rach16/AIE8/01_Prototyping Best Practices & Vibe Check/README.md

 > **📝 NOTE:** You should not merge the new document into origin's main branch.
 This will spare you from update challenges for each future session.

 When submitting your homework, provide the GitHub URL to the tracking branch (for example: `s01-assignment`) you created on your AIE8 repo.

-### The Advanced Build
+### The Advanced Build:

-1. **Follow all of the steps** (Steps 1 - 8) of the Main Assignment above
+1. Follow all of the steps (Steps 1 - 8) of the Main Assignment above

-2. **Document what you changed** and the results you saw in the `Adjustments Made:` and `Results:` sections of the Advanced Build's Assignment #1
+2. Document what you changed and the results you saw in the `Adjustments Made:` and `Results:` sections of the Advanced Build's Assignment #1

-3. **Add, commit and push** your additional modifications to this `README.md` file to your origin repository
+3. Add, commit and push your additional modifications to this `README.md` file to your origin repository.. **Add, commit and push** your additional modifications to this `README.md` file to your origin repository

 When submitting your homework, provide the following on the form:
-- The GitHub URL to the tracking branch (for example: `s01-assignment`) you created on your AIE8 repo
++ The GitHub URL to the tracking branch (for example: `s01-assignment`) you created on your AIE8 repo.
-- The public Vercel URL to your updated Challenge project on your AIE8 repo
++ The public Vercel URL to your updated Challenge project on your AIE8 repo.